-Susanna has been the vice-president of the European Parkinson’s Disease Association (EPDA) since 2005.
+Susanna has been the vice-president of the Parkinson’s Europe (Parkinson’s Europe) since 2005.
 She was born in Romania but has lived in Sweden since 1962, where she gained a BSc in organic chemistry from the University of Stockholm.
 From 1996 to 2002 she was president of ParkinsonFörbundet, the Swedish Parkinson’s Disease Association (SPA).
 She worked for many years as an information specialist at dairy company Arla Foods until her retirement in 2010.

 Parkinson’s Europe and Parkinson’s UK are running the #UniteForParkinsons campaign to coincide with World Parkinson’s Day on 11 April.
 Get involved on the day by making your own Parkinson’s video and sharing it on social media using the hashtag.
 For more information, visit the website.
 Campaign toolkits are available to download in English, French, German, Italian, Spanish and Welsh.
 A Dutch version will also soon be available.